Dalas121/Heir_2_The_Throne/README.md

 //--------------------
 Easy should be nigh-unloseable.
 Nightmare should be seriously difficult even for a veteran player, requiring careful strategy and probably several restarts (e.g. highest difficulty of EI/TDG)
 - assume the player is coming into the scenario with suitable units; i.e. don't balance Gryphon Mountain around massed Merfolk
-- guidelines for 1-star, 2-star, 3-star, etc difficulties can be found in _main.cfg.
+- guidelines for 1-skull, 2-skull, and 3-skull difficulties can be found in _main.cfg.
 Use the diff1, diff2, diff3, etc events (or equivalent armies) to playtest

 Recommended difficulty modifiers:
-- Easy:      1x enemy strength,  70% xp to level, 13 scenarios
+- Easy:      1x enemy strength,  70% xp to level, 12 scenarios
-- Normal:    2x enemy strength, 100% xp to level, 13 scenarios
+- Normal:    2x enemy strength, 100% xp to level, 12 scenarios
-- Hard:      4x enemy strength, 100% xp to level, 12 scenarios
+- Hard:      4x enemy strength, 100% xp to level, 11 scenarios
-- Nightmare: 4x enemy strength, 100% xp to level, 9 scenarios
+- Nightmare: 4x enemy strength, 100% xp to level, 8 scenarios

 //--------------------
 // XP FEEDING